 Nexstim Plc’s New Shares Have Been Registered in Trade Register

+Nexstim Plc (NXTMH:HEX) ("Nexstim" or "Company") announced on April 18, 2023 that pursuant to the authorisation received from the Company's Annual General Meeting on March 31, 2023, and the restricted share unit reward plan approved by the Annual General Meeting on March 26, 2016, the Board of Directors of the Company had resolved on issuing altogether 9 540 new shares without payment to members of the Board of Directors.

-These shares subscribed for under the stock options have been registered in the Trade Register on April 24, 2023, as of which date the new shares will establish shareholder rights.
-After the trade registration the total amount of shares for Nexstim Plc is 6,755,022.
+These shares have been registered in the Trade Register on April 25, 2023, as of which date the new shares will establish shareholder rights.
+After the trade registration the total amount of shares for Nexstim Plc is 6,764,562.

 The terms and conditions of stock option programs with additional information are available on the company's website at https://www.nexstim.com/investors/.